vishwas-08/cmdchatroom.io/README.md

-It is a live chat room model which can be used using command Prompt where multiple people can interect with each other.
+It is a chat room model which can be used using command Prompt where multiple people can talk to each other.
-For chat you need to run client1.py file in cmd then !!! yo you free to chat who is online on server.

 # cmdchatroom.io